itpartnersillinois/.github/CICD_Static_Sites.md

              aws-secret-access-key: ${{ secrets.AWS_SECRET_ACCESS_KEY }}
              aws-region: us-east-2
          - name: Deploy static site to S3 bucket
-           run: aws s3 sync ./_site/ s3://xxxxxxxxxxxxxxxxxxxxx/content --delete --acl bucket-owner-full-control
+           run: aws s3 sync ./_site/ s3://{xxxxxxxxxxxxxxxxxxxxx}/content --delete --acl bucket-owner-full-control
 ```
 Note that this is for a standard 11ty / gulp build.
 Replace what npm tasks you want with your particular process.
-     In the section under "Deploy static site to S3 bucket", you will need to replace the "xxxxxxxxxxxxxxxxxxxxx" with the s3 bucket name that Tech Services gives you.
+In the section under "Deploy static site to S3 bucket", you will need to replace the "{xxxxxxxxxxxxxxxxxxxxx}" with the s3 bucket name that Tech Services gives you (without the {}).

 5. Adding this to Github master branch should trigger a build.
 Test using the Cloudfront distribution domain name.
 6. Let Technology Services know that you are ready to edit the IPAM record.
 They will send you a CNAME record name and a value.
 7. Add this to IPAM.
 Remember to not include the full domain.